logzio/logz-docs/_source/no-search/p8s-remote-write.md

 To send your Prometheus application metrics to a Logz.io Infrastructure Monitoring account, use remote write to connect to Logz.io as the endpoint.
 Your data is formatted as JSON documents by the Logz.io listener.

-Export your existing Prometheus and Grafana dashboards to Logz.io Infrastructure Monitoring as JSON files.    <!---  AI-provide a link to guidelines --->
+Export your existing Prometheus and Grafana dashboards to Logz.io Infrastructure Monitoring as JSON files.

 ### Configuring Remote Write to Logz.io